zero-ones-given/zero-ones-simulated/README.md

 ```

 ## Manipulating object locations
 You can drag and drop objects around.
-Left mouse button drags the object and right mouse button points the selected object towards the cursor.
+Left mouse button drags the object and right mouse button points the highlighted object towards the cursor.

 ## Saving and loading
 You can save the current object positions in [configuration.json](configuration.json) file by pressing `ctrl + s` or `cmd + s`.
 The previous configuration will be overridden.